-Me and Neil had this cauliflower cheese as a side dish and therefore there was also enough to pack my best friend off with a dish and some left over for me to reheat the following day and pop into a jacket potato….which I must tell you worked SO well!
-Another great lunch or supper suggestion to enjoy with your pals.
+Me and Neil had this cauliflower cheese as a side dish.
+I also packed my best friend off with some to try.
+Which left just enough, for me to reheat and pop into a jacket potato the following day.
+This would make such a great lunch or supper to enjoy with family and friends.

-Ingredients (2 good portions as a main meal or enough to fill 4 large jacket potatoes)
+Ingredients (2 good portions as a main or will nicely fill 4 large jacket potatoes)

 Ground *black pepper

 I recommend if you can, to steam the cauliflower rather than boil it, as it’s a healthier way to cook it and it tastes so much nicer too.
 Dependant on the size of your cauliflower you may need to use two steaming baskets and then carefully switch them around halfway through cooking to ensure the cauliflower cooks evenly (hope that makes sense!).
 Steam for about 15 minutes in total.